Someone’s trusted hero

 Who should you ask?

-Your Legacy Contacts will be able to access your Myend account only after you are gone, so they will not have access to any personal Myend messages prior to your death.
+These people will be able to access your Myend account only after you are gone, so they will not have access to any personal Myend messages prior to your death.
+Read more on Legacy Contacts here.

 Share your wishes